masif-upgrader/manual/README.md

 * All agents' certificates shall be signed with the same root CA and have distinct CNs as they're identified by their CN.

+## Setup

+Once all requirements described above are fulfilled, Masif Upgrader's components can be set up one by one.
+Recommended order:

+1. [master]
+2. [agents][agent]
+3. [UI]

 [agent]: https://github.com/masif-upgrader/agent
 [master]: https://github.com/masif-upgrader/master
 [UI]: https://github.com/masif-upgrader/icingaweb2-module-masifupgrader